bmetevier/rl-framework-687-public/README.md

 # rl-framework-687-public
-rl-framework-687-public is a reinforcement learning library for the Reinforcement \
-Learning 687 course at UMass Amherst.
-The goal of this repository is to provide \
-implementations of homework and other material from the fall 2019 RL course. \
+rl-framework-687-public is a reinforcement learning library for the Reinforcement Learning 687 course at UMass Amherst.
+The goal of this repository is to provide implementations of homework and other material from the fall 2019 RL course.

 ## Installation

-This repo does not require any deep learning libraries such as TensorFlow or \
-PyTorch.
-We only require numpy and Python 3.
+This repo does not require any deep learning libraries such as TensorFlow or PyTorch.
+We only We only require numpy and Python 3.

 ```
 pip install numpy
 ```

 Some files may use IPython, and an error will be thrown if this library is not properly installed.
 To install IPython, run:

 ```
 pip install IPython